 Step 4: Press "Control+O" to save the file, followed by "Control+X" to exit.

 Step 5: Unmount our NTFS drive and attach it again.

-Through these solutions, you can easily read write NTFS in macOS Mojave 10.14.
+If you are not going to tranfer files between Windows and Mac a lot, converting NTFS to APFS in macOS Majove is also a good option to solve the incompatibility problem.
+If you are going to keep the drive formatted with Microsoft NTFS, you can easily read write NTFS in macOS Mojave 10.14 through these solutions.
 Among them, installing an NTFS for macOS Mojave 10.14 tool is the most convenient and reliable way which guarantees your Mac and data safety.